MONEY IN POLITICS

 Elect leaders who believe money in politics to be a major issue, and elect leaders who campaign with the help of the people, not corporate interests.

-A Constitutional amendment to reign in money in politics, even though such an amendment is unlikely today.
+A Constitutional amendment to rein in money in politics, even though such an amendment is unlikely today.
 As a member of Congress, I will work to pass campaign finance reform every chance I can.
 But passing any law at the federal level will be challenged in court and that means Citizens United must be overturned.
 To do that requires a Supreme Court that is more progressive.
 This is one of the major reasons why who we elect as President is critical.

 Until we can overturn the harmful Citizens United ruling, we must express support for legislation that piece-by-piece dismantles the some of the ramifications of the ruling.
 Specifically, here are several items moving through the House of Representatives that are working today to remove big money from politics.
 I pledge to support them if I am elected to Congress: